9-9-9-9/Bit-Heroes-bot/README.md

 ### Contains the following functions:
 1. Detect and click **ReRun** button while in Dungeons and Raid
 2. Auto fishing
+3. World Boss
-3. Launch game in mini client using Google Chrome
+4. Launch game in mini client using Google Chrome

 And some extra functions support developers on developing this bot:
 - Matrix: read an image, keep only pixels which has color (eg. FF0000 is red) as the same as input.
 Used to produce picture for BwMatrixMeta objects